nathanguevara11/Invoice-Generator-VBA/README.md

--Data entry done by users choice, either cell by cell input, or a user form -Customer orders tracked by quantity, date, tag numbers, phone numbers, etc -Given conditional statements in VBA (ex. if Status = 'Paid'), aggregations run on data to calculate total revenue, etc
-- Buttons and user from added on to allow user to interact with the invoice generator
+-Data entry done by users choice, either cell by cell input, or a user form -Customer orders tracked by quantity, date, tag numbers, phone numbers, etc -Given conditional statements in VBA (ex. if Status = 'Paid'), aggregations run on data to calculate total revenue, etc -Buttons and user from added on to allow user to interact with the invoice generator

 Install/setup
 -Make sure macros are enabled